douglasraevan/covid19-indonesian-misinformation-tweet/README.md

 This is a repository to store an annotated dataset for COVID-19 Indonesian Misinformation Tweets.
 The tweet collection ranges from January 27, 2020 until February 7, 2021.

+## Paper

+This repository is a byproduct of our research in which the preprint can be accessed on https://arxiv.org/abs/2206.15359.
+Please cite this paper accordingly if you plan to use this dataset for your publications.

 ## Data Collection

 The original tweet data were collected through two methods: